scrapy-plugins/scrapy-playwright/README.md

 * When passing `playwright_include_page=True`, make sure pages are always closed when they are no longer used.
-It's recommended to set a Request errback to make sure pages are closed even if a request fails (if `playwright_include_page=False` or unset, pages are automatically closed upon encountering an exception).
+It's recommended to set a Request errback to make sure pages are closed even if a request fails (if `playwright_include_page=False` pages are automatically closed upon encountering an exception).
   This is important, as open pages count towards the limit set by `PLAYWRIGHT_MAX_PAGES_PER_CONTEXT` and crawls could freeze if the limit is reached and pages remain open indefinitely.